carmenbianca/report-liferay/plan.md

 # Project activities {#project-activities}

-This chapter is short by necessity.
-It contains a list of anticipated activities during the internship.
+I have organisationally split up the project in six phases.
+Each phase gets a section in this chapter.
 For the reader's convenience, the activities are each one item in a bullet list.
 Not all activities can be anticipated, and not all anticipated activities may actually end up happening.
 The activities are more-or-less chronological, but become asynchronous as implementation begins.

+## Plan de campagne

 - Discuss the problems with Matija.

 - Create a plan de campagne.

+- Organise the research.

+- Provide a first draft.

-- Synchronise with Matija on a weekly basis.
+- Provide a final draft.

+## Research

+- Perform preliminary research.

 - Perform research.
 The exact activities are detailed in chapter \ref{research}
   and will not be repeated here.

+- Document the research into the report.

+## Synchronisation {#synchronisation-activity}

+- Do biweekly meetings with Matija to stay on-path.

+- Perhaps stating the obvious: Regularly communicate with Matija between the biweekly meetings to resolve issues early.

+## Implementation

 - Create a requirements analysis from the conclusion of the research.

 - Acquire the minimum amount of skills necessary to create the product (e.g. catch up on a new programming language or framework).

-- Create a rudimentary design for the product.
+- Create a rudimentary high-level design for the product.
 This design need not be thorough---it need only be sufficient to get started with the development feedback loop.
+See rationale in section \ref{tdd}.

 - Create all (anticipated) issues in an issue tracker.

-- Implement the product with continuous testing and documenting.
+- Implement the product with test-driven development.

+- If possible, set up continuous testing.

+- Continuously document the product.

 - Obtain feedback during the creation of the product.
 Open and resolve issues depending on the feedback.

+- Request code reviews during the creation of the product.

 - Write a separate tool that adjusts the headers to be compliant with the outbound policy.